aarong/feedme-spec/README.md

 A `FeedOpen` message asks to open feed.

-The server must respond to compliant `FeedOpen` messages with a `FeedOpenResponse` message.
+The server must respond to a compliant `FeedOpen` message with a `FeedOpenResponse` message.

-The server must respond to non-compliant `FeedOpen` messages with a `ViolationResponse` message.
+The server must respond to a non-compliant `FeedOpen` message with a `ViolationResponse` message.

 Messages take the following form: